 3. Cut pumpkin into large pieces and place in a roasting pan.
 Pour 1/2 cup water into the bottom of the pan and cover with foil.
 Bake 45 to 60 minutes or until pumpkin is soft and easily pierced with a fork.
 Let cool until you can comfortably handle it.

 4. Scrape the soft pulp from the skin into a food processor or heavy-duty blender.
 Discard the skin.
 Pulse until evenly pureed.
 Reheat if serving immediately or refrigerate and use within 3 days.
 The pumpkin puree may be frozen in an airtight container or zip-top bag for 10 to 12 months.

-Addin g different spices will change the type of pumpkin puree you've made.
-Here are two different flavor you can make.
+Adding different spices will change the type of pumpkin puree you've made.
+Here are two different flavors you can make.

 Savory Pumpkin Puree: Add butter, salt, and pepper to taste to the pumpkin puree.
 Add brown sugar for a sweeter side dish.
 Makes a great menu substitution for mashed potatoes.

 Pumpkin Pie Puree: Add cinnamon, nutmeg, cloves, and brown sugar to the pumpkin puree.
 Pumpkin pie spice blend may be substituted for the spices, if you wish.